Housing or Financial Insecurity

 Pet Food Donations for Organizations:

-• Purina Charitable Pet Food donation process for 501(c)(3) organizations
+• Purina Charitable Pet Food donation process - for 501(c)(3) nonprofit organizations

 • Federal Emergency Management Assistance (FEMA) aid is possible.
 Ohio organizations must register through Ohio Emergency Management Agency, 2855 W Dublin-Granville Rd, Columbus OH 43235-2206.
 Office: (614) 889-7150.
 Fax: (614) 889-7183.
 If/when FEMA provides assistance, and if pet food is part of the assistance, registered organizations will be on the list to receive.